 A ladies' pamper night and shopping event gives PTAs the chance to raise money, not simply via parents, but through local businesses, too.
 The number of potential stallholders is vast - from beauty therapists to reflexologists to Avon.
 And they will all be eager to introduce themselves to the mums, grandmas, and aunts at your school, making this type of evening a sure-fire fundraising hit!

-- Source stallholders and therapists by asking parents for contacts and through social media.
+- Seven to eight weeks before: Source stallholders and therapists by asking parents for contacts and through social media.
 Charge external stallholders a fixed fee of £5-15 per pitch plus a raffle prize.
 Send booking confirmation letters out via email with reply slips and payment details, details about what is provided, set-up timings, etc. Send booking confirmations to therapists, and aim for mini treatments to keep costs to parents low.

-- Spread the word using posters (see tips and advice below), flyers, letters and via social media.
+- Five to six weeks before: Spread the word using posters, flyers, letters and via social media.
 Sell tickets for £3-5 before the event and ask people to book and pay for treatments in advance, so therapists know how many clients to expect.
 Selling treatment slots prior to the event requires time and effort, but ensures that guests don't miss out, and stops them having to wait around on the night.
 Take contact details of clients in case you need to track down any 'no shows'.

-- Contact sellers with an outline of arrival and appointment times.
+- Two to three weeks before: Contact sellers with an outline of arrival and appointment times.
 Draw up a rota appointing volunteers who can meet and greet therapists and stallholders, and check tickets as guests arrive.
 Finalise what refreshments will be provided and who will be in charge of this on the day.
 Any supply of alcohol, even if included in the ticket price, will require a TEN.
 Submit an application to your local council at least 10 working days before your event.

 Pamper night tips and advice